Improving the DevOps Practice

 Community Support: Jenkins.io websites & blogs, Networking at Jenkins event

-Background: This organization provides innovative technology to help businesses build deep and lasting relationships with their customers with the focus on helping to retain them and reduce churn.
-There is no single definition for DevOps in the organization, but at the end of the day, they wanted to break down all the definitions to map it to delivering faster and better products for their customers.
+Background: This organization provides innovative technology to help businesses build deep and lasting relationships with their customers, focusing on helping to retain them and reduce churn.
+There is no single definition for DevOps in the organization, but at the end of the day, they needed to break down all definitions in order to deliver faster and better products to support their customers.

 Goals: Making the DevOps process better.
-The team wanted to have faster, controlled, quality code shipped to production with clear visibility.
+The team wanted to have controlled, quality code shipped to production faster and with clearer visibility.
 We also wanted to save on infrastructure costs while producing faster builds.

-We work with a plethora of tools and programming languages.
-Jenkins has been the go-to tool for automating most of the processes and thereby we’ve been able to ship code faster with better quality.
+Solution & Results: We work with a plethora of tools and programming languages.
+But Jenkins remains the go-to tool for automating most of the processes, and thereby we’ve been able to ship code faster with better quality.

 We have built most of our automation to achieve the desired results using these Jenkins plugins:

-- Maven, Nexus, Sonar, Pipelines, and Docker plugins (build and releases)
+- Maven, Nexus, Sonar, Pipelines, and Docker plugins to manage our build and releases

-- Dashboard plugins (for listing build status with coverage info)
+- Dashboard plugins for listing build status with coverage information

-- Jira, Slack and email plugins (for clear communication)
+- Jira, Slack and email plugins to drive clear communication

 - better and seamless communication on builds and releases